 Because the source of PWP’s water varies at different times of the year, the hardness of our drinking water also varies.
-Typically, the water is the softest from May to September when we rely on groundwater from local wells.
-Our water is the hardest from October to April, when PWP purchases more imported surface water from Metropolitan Water District of Southern California will vary depending on how much is coming from the Colorado River vs. Northern California.
+We rely on groundwater from our local wells more during the summer months than in other seasons.
+Additionally, the hardness level of the water we import from the Metropolitan Water District of Southern California will vary depending on how much is coming from the Colorado River vs. Northern California.

 How is hard water softened?

 Household water softeners typically use salt to reduce hardness in water.
-As water passes through the unit, sodium atoms in the salt replace calcium and magnesium atoms.
+As water passes through the softening unit, sodium atoms in the salt replace calcium and magnesium atoms.
 Some cities have banned the use of water softeners because they discharge a waste that contains large amounts of chloride.
-Over time the salt-bearing unit must be changed or recharged to remain effective.
+Over time, the salt-bearing unit must be changed or recharged to remain effective.
 In purchasing a water softener, be aware of various recharging procedures, since these vary significantly from model to model.
 Visit the National Sanitation Foundation (NSF) website www.nsf.org for a list of approved water treatment devices and if you do install a water softener, follow the operating and maintenance instructions very carefully.

 What are the advantages and disadvantages of soft water?

 Soft water can help maintain the unobstructed flow in water pipes and extend the life of bathtubs, sinks, and toilets by minimizing the buildup of mineral deposits.
 It can also reduce soapy films on tubs and shower tiles, promote thorough rinsing of shampoos and soaps, and improve the efficiency of water heaters.
 Washing clothes in soft water requires less soap.
-Excessively soft water can cause corrosion in pipes.
-Also, increased levels of sodium in softened drinking water may pose a health consideration for some people on restricted sodium diets.
+However, excessively soft water can cause corrosion in pipes.
+In addition, increased levels of sodium in softened drinking water may pose a health consideration for some people on restricted sodium diets.